satcar77/tech-interview-problems/README.md

 178. Implement locking in a binary tree.
 A binary tree node can be locked or unlocked only if all of its descendants or ancestors are not locked.
 Design a binary tree node class with the following methods:
+- is_locked, which returns whether the node is locked

+- lock, which attempts to lock the node.
+If it cannot be locked, then it should return false.
+Otherwise, it should lock it and return true.

+- unlock, which unlocks the node.
+If it cannot be unlocked, then it should return false.
+Otherwise, it should unlock it and return true.

 179. Given a binary search tree and a range [a, b] (inclusive), return the sum of the elements of the binary search tree within the range.
 For example, given the following tree: